 Jean-Jacques Muyembe, stemming the tide of Ebola

-On the recommendation of Montpellier professor Eric Delaporte, director of the TransVIHMI international joint unit, the University of Montpellier awarded Jean-Jacques Muyembe an honorary doctorate on December 9.
+It was on the recommendation of Montpellier professor Eric Delaporte, director of the TransVIHMI international joint unit, that the University of Montpellier awarded anhonorary doctorateto Jean-Jacques Muyembe on December 9.

-On this December 9th, it's not on African soil that the two scientists shake hands, but under the mouldings of Montpellier's Faculty of Medicine, where Philippe Augé, President of the University, has come to award Jean-Jacques Muyembe the title of Doctor Honoris Causa.
-On the benches of the anatomy amphitheatre where the ceremony was taking place, a small crowd was already gathering to hear the traditional lecture given by the recipient.
-Today's topic: "From the discovery of the Ebola virus to its control".
+On December 9, the two scientists did not shake hands warmly on African soil, but under the moldings of the Faculty of Medicine in Montpellier, where Philippe Augé, president of the University, came to award Jean-Jacques Muyembe an honorary doctorate.
+In the anatomy lecture hall where the ceremony is taking place, a small crowd has already gathered to hear the traditional lecture given by the recipient.
+Today's topic: "From the discovery of the Ebola virus to its control."

 Discovery of a new virus